Josh Duggar: Personal life

 On September 26, 2008, Duggar and Anna Renée Keller, both aged 20, were married at the Buford Grove Baptist Church in Hilliard, Florida.
-They have seven children: three sons and four daughters.
-His four younger children will still be minors at the time that he is expected to be released from prison.
-Any visits with his minor children would still have to be supervised.
+They have seven children.
+Any of Josh Duggar's visits with his children who are still minors at the time of the release will have to be supervised, and he must report to the parole office for the next 20 years after his release.